wavejumper/rehook/README.md

 ### Hooks gotchas

-* When using `use-effect`, make sure the values of `deps` pass Javascript's notion of equality!
+* When using `use-effect`, make sure the values of `deps` pass JavaScript's notion of equality!
 Solution: use simple values instead of complex maps.
 * Enforced via convention, React hooks and effects need to be defined at the top-level of your component (and not bound conditionally)

 # Components